Georgia

 Our first ICW transit on Mana, a detour that should have been a pleasantly relaxing scenic river cruise, was as anxiety riddled as navigating our first labyrinth of uncharted shallow reefs; weathered a tropical storm with double anchors in Belize; or even when surfing thirty foot waves in the South Pacific on a return passage to Tahiti from New Zealand.
 Would we do it again?
 Well, we don't consider ourselves reckless, we're conservative cruisers and believe that's how we were able to circle the world with Dream Time, over 50,000 nautical miles in fourteen years, without serious incident.
 But at the same time we don’t allow our fear to restrict our desired movement, if we did we would likely never have gone cruising in the first place.
 What we do, however, is take every reasonable measure possible to prepare for a challenging situation to help ensure the best outcome.

-So yes, I think perhaps we would do it again, approaching from the south where the luxury of convenient anchorages allows for the daily monitoring of tide boards or, like many owners with lofty rigs wishing to make portions of the ICW part of their annual migration, only after trimming a few feet from the top of the mast.
+So yes, perhaps we would transit this portion of the ICW again, approaching from the south where the luxury of convenient anchorages allows for the daily monitoring of tide boards or, like many owners with lofty rigs wishing to make portions of the ICW a relaxing part of their annual migration, only after trimming a few feet from the top of the mast.

 Oh, and the aluminum shard that fell to our deck.
 We can only deduce that our antennas or sacrificial stick had dislodged this relic left behind from a previous vessel that had scraped through with literally nothing left to spare, leaving us with an unsettling souvenir of just how close we had come.